open-telemetry/opentelemetry-python/docs/getting-started.rst

     ConsoleMetricsExporter(data="Counter(name="requests", description="number of requests")", labels="(('environment', 'staging'),)", value=25)
     ConsoleMetricsExporter(data="Counter(name="requests", description="number of requests")", labels="(('environment', 'staging'),)", value=45)

-<span class="x x-first x-last">Use metrics with</span> Prometheus
+Use metrics with Prometheus
 ------------------------------

 It's valuable to have a data store for metrics so you can visualize and query the data.
 A common solution is `Prometheus <https://prometheus.io/>`_, which provides a server to scrape and store time series data.

-Let's start by bringing up a Prometheus instance ourselves, to scrape our application.
+Start by bringing up a Prometheus instance to scrape your application.
 Write the following configuration:

 .. code-block:: yaml